 The aerospace, wind energy, automotive, marine, and construction industries are just a few places where composites are used.
 This is because the demand for lighter, stronger building materials has never been greater.
 Nor is the demand for people who understand how to work with them.

 The IYRS School of Composites Technology has four cornerstones: Composites Fundamentals, Composites Manufacturing Methods, Composites Tooling Development, and Composites Repair and Refinishing.

 Students learn skills such as vacuum infusion processing, advanced molding, CAD/CAM operations, robotic CNC plug building, repair practices, and more.

 During the 6-month program, students prepare to take several ACMA certification exams – the gold standard of composites credentials.

 The 6-month School of Composites Technology at a glance:

 - Course 3.
 Drawing and CAD/CAM.

 - Course 4.
 Composites Tooling.

 - Course 5.
-Class Project: Boat Construction.
+Class Project: 3D Construction Project.